What is OBDII? The history of the onboard diagnostics board

 - instantly diagnose vehicle problems before they occur, supporting proactive rather than reactive management

-- measure driving behavior, speed, idling time and so much more
+- measure driving behaviour, speed, idling time and so much more

 Where is the OBDII port located?